michelled/weavly.org/src/activities/what-are-directions-to-me.md

   ### Environment

+  Any

   ### Support

   Adult moderator and one or more players
+books:
+  - author: Pat Hutchins
+    title: Rosie’s Walk
+    coverImage: /assets/media/rosie’s-walk-by-pat-hutchins.jpg
+    link: /learn/resources/picture-book-list/
 ---
 ## Description

 This activity helps learners to explore and practice their directions.
 Distinguishing forward, right, and left can be challenging for many learners.
-Players will use their body to orient and associate directions relative to themselves.
+Players will use their bodies to orient and associate directions relative to themselves.
 Repetition is the key to creating a foundational understanding of coding.
 Thus, try to use any available examples around the learner before moving to a virtual space.

 ## Steps

-* Review through the vocabulary of directions
+* Review through the vocabulary of directions: Move Forward, Move Backward, Turn Right, and Turn Left
 * Ask the learner to point in the direction that matches each vocabulary item
-* Ask the learner to identify which arm is right and left
+* Ask the learner to identify which arm/eye/ear/leg is right and left
+* Ask the learner to identify the items in front of them
+* Ask the learner to identify the items behind them
 * Encourage learners to move according to each vocabulary item

 ## Tips